danabo/zhat/_posts/2021-02-21-bayesian-first-order-logic.md

 The short answer is that this depends on $P$.
 To see exactly how $P$ determines our ability to update our beliefs about generalities, it is instructive to take a detour to talk about coin tossing.

-## Interlude: A parable of infinite coin tosses
+## Interlude: A tale of infinite coin tosses

 A probability distribution on truth tables can be equivalently viewed as a random process that draws a sequence of binary outcomes.
 It is customary to call such a process a sequence of coin tosses, though these abstract "coins" are not necessarily independent, and can have arbitrary dependencies between their outcomes.